Mosquito Bites vs. Bed Bug Bites:

 How to Treat the Bites Naturally

-There are certain things which you can do while you are bitten by a mosquito or a bed bug.
-They are not too dangerous but to avoid having severe symptoms, try to cure it before it’s out of hand.
+There are certain things you can do after being bitten by mosquitoes or bed bugs.
+They are not too dangerous but to avoid having severe symptoms, try to cure it before they get out of hand.

 DIY Mosquito Bite Treatment

 - Use a menthol flavor toothpaste over the bitten are to get rid of the itch.

 - Apply honey as it is a natural antibiotic.